 Customers must ensure that they are in good physical and mental health in line with the trip in question.
 Customers must enquire about the physical mobility and psychological autonomy required for this trip.

-All information is subject to change / Last updated: September 2017
+All information is subject to change / Last updated: December 2022